klojang4j/klojang-templates/README.md

 </tbody>
 ```

-Ditch blocks are pairs of `<!--%%-->` sequences and any text between them.
+Ditch blocks are pairs of `<!--%%-->` tokens and any text between them.
 As with
-placeholders (`<!--%-->`), these sequences are self-closed HTML comments, so the text
+placeholders (`<!--%-->`), these tokens are self-closed HTML comments, so the text
 between them will be visible in the browser.
-But when _Klojang Templates_
+But when _Klojang Templates_ renders the
-renders the template, all ditch blocks will be removed from the template.
-(In fact,
+template, all ditch blocks will be removed from the template.
+(In fact, they will
-they will be removed very early on in the parsing phase.
+already happen very early in the parsing phase.
 The
 [Template](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/Template.html)
 instance produced by the parser cannot tell you whether there were any ditch blocks
 in the template source.)